emera86/SASmanual-MkDocs/SASmanual/docs/macros/introducing-macrovar.md

 ## Creating User-defined Macro Variables

 You use the `%LET` statement to create a macro variable and assign a value to it.
 Macro variable names **start with a letter or an underscore** and can be followed by letters, digits, or underscores.
-The prefixes **AF, DMS, SQL, and SYS are not recommended** because they are frequently used in SAS software when creating macro variables.
+The prefixes **`AF`, `DMS`, `SQL`, and `SYS` are not recommended** because they are frequently used in SAS software when creating macro variables.
 If you assign a macro variable name that isn't valid, SAS writes an error message to the log.

 When assigning values to macro variables in the `%LET` statement, SAS does the following: